You Need To Forgive Yourself And Others

 Your healthier, happier self is waiting on the other side.

-6. Negative Self-Image: Continuously holding onto grudges can negatively impact self-esteem and self-image.
-It can reinforce feelings of victimhood, powerlessness, and unworthiness, leading to a distorted perception of oneself and one’s abilities.
+Continuously holding onto grudges can hurt self-esteem and self-image.
+It can reinforce feelings of victimhood, powerlessness, and unworthiness, leading to a distorted self-perception and an inaccurate assessment of one’s abilities.

 Conclusion